Forbidden Broadway

-Forbidden Broadway is an Off-Broadway revue parodying musical theatre, particularly Broadway musicals.
-It was conceived, written and directed by Gerard Alessandrini.
+Forbidden Broadway is an off-Broadway revue parodying musical theatre, particularly Broadway musicals.
+Conceived, written, and directed by Gerard Alessandrini, the show has been updated many times to parody new musicals and productions.
+The revue is typically performed by a cast of four with a piano.
+Versions of the show have been staged in more than 200 U.S. cities, as well as London, Tokyo and elsewhere around the world.

+Background

-The original version of the revue opened on January 15, 1982, at Palsson's Supper Club in New York City and ran for 2,332 performances.
-Alessandrini has rewritten the show more than a dozen times over the years to include parodies of newer shows.
-In the original iteration of the show, Alessandrini was one of the original actors alongside the actress Nora Mae Lyng, whom Alessandrini said he "created it for.".
-Michael Chapman directed and produced.
-In 1982, Jeff Martin succeeded Chapman as director.
-Alessandrini assumed the directing position subsequently, with Phillip George, Alessandrini's long-time collaborator, co-directing or directing all of the editions of the revue since 2004.
+The original version of Forbidden Broadway opened on January 15, 1982, at Palsson's Supper Club in New York City and ran there for 2,332 performances.
+Alessandrini has updated and rewritten the revue more than two dozen times over the years to include parodies of newer shows.
+In the original iteration at Palsson's, Alessandrini performed alongside Nora Mae Lyng, for whom Alessandrini has said he created the show.
+Michael Chapman was briefly the director of Forbidden Broadway, but later in 1982, Jeff Martin became director.
+In 1983 Alessandrini left the cast and assumed the directing position, with Phillip George often co-directing or directing various editions through 2016.
+Since then, Alessandrini has written, created and directed all subsequent editions.

-The show, in its various editions, received over 9,000 performances by 2009 and has been seen in more than 200 U.S. cities as well as playing in London, Tokyo, Singapore and Sydney.
+Through the decades, there have been thousands of performances of Forbidden Broadway in New York City, and the show has been seen in more than 200 U.S. cities as well as playing in London, Tokyo, Singapore and Sydney.